 4. Premium Tax Credit

-If you bought insurance through the Health Insurance Marketplace you might be eligible for the Premium Tax Credit.
-This credit can be used in advance to help lower monthly premiums or it can be claimed when you file your tax return.
+If you bought insurance through the Health Insurance Marketplace, you may be eligible for the Premium Tax Credit.
+This credit may be used in advance to help lower monthly premiums or it can be claimed when you file your tax return.
+If your income is between 100% and 400% of the Federal Poverty Level, you qualify for premium tax credits in all states to lower your Marketplace health insurance premiums.
+If your FPL income is below 150%, you qualify to enroll for healthcare through a Special Enrollment Period.

 5. Child and Dependent Care Credit